Home > Business > Immersive learning: what perspectives for training practices?

 Ethics

-In the medical field, learning certain gestures requires many hours of practice.
-Virtual reality then facilitates learning comfort and allows for mistakes.
-And making mistakes is essential for learning…
+In the medical field, learning certain procedures requires many hours of practice.
+Virtual reality makes learning easier and allows for mistakes.
+And mistakes are essential to learning...

 Convenience

-Example: in the sector of climate engineering (large industrial air conditioners).
+Example: in the climate engineering (large industrial air conditioners).

-Following training, one of the participants indicates that virtual reality is ultimately the most useful in the use of 3D models of their machines.
-In fact, the new technicians in training put on a helmet and can then analyze each mechanical part from every angle, in three dimensions, and dismantle each part down to the screw.
+Following a training course, one of the participants said that virtual reality was ultimately the most useful way of using 3D models of their machines.
+New technicians in training put on a helmet and can then analyse each mechanical part from every angle, in three dimensions, and dismantle each part down to the last screw.

 Immersive learning, saving time, saving budget

-To note : Immersive learning, on the other hand, is little used in the world of software since it is already an infinitely malleable environment.
+Please note: Immersive learning, on the other hand, is little used in the software world, since it is already an infinitely malleable environment.

 Immersive learning: what equipment?

-In the world of VR, the hardware used will typically be a headset.
-Either a high-end headset with its own sound and image system, or a headset into which you slip a mobile phone.
-This tool can also be combined with screens or tablets so that participants can watch the progress of a fellow student.
+In the world of VR, the equipment used will typically be a headset.
+Either a top-of-the-range headset with its own sound and image system, or a headset into which a mobile phone is slipped.
+This tool can also be accompanied by screens or tablets so that participants can watch the progress of a fellow student.

 Oculus, virtual reality headset

 In some cases it is useful to practice video duplication.
-This practice consists of reproducing the trainer's gestures in real time.
-The trainer then wears a camera connected to the participants' phones (if there is the possibility of installing a mobile application).
-Otherwise, the camera is connected to tablets provided for this purpose.
+This involves reproducing the trainer's movements in real time.
+The trainer wears a camera connected to the participants' phones (if a mobile application can be installed).
+Otherwise, the camera is connected to the tablets provided.

-When participants need move in a 3D space, We are talking about immersive room.
-The CAVE VR system or the AET Zone are examples of already proven solutions, but whose custom installation requires a significant budget.
-Example: for motion detectors, from €20,000 to several hundred thousand euros.
-Certain technologies sometimes contain objects and physical stimulations (currents of hot or cold air, odors).
-This type of training concerns first aid and interventions in degraded conditions with teamwork (fire, landslide, etc.).
+When participants need move around in 3D space, We are talking about immersive room.
+The CAVE VR system and AET Zone are examples of solutions that have already been tried and tested, but require a substantial budget for custom installation.
+For example, motion detectors can cost from €20,000 to several hundred thousand euros.
+Some technologies contain objects and physical stimuli (hot or cold air currents, odours).
+This type of training concerns first aid and interventions in degraded conditions involving teamwork (fire, landslides, etc.).

 Immersive learning with CAVE VR

-Even a small VR CAVE allows you to move around in space with more ease than the “VR headset + empty room” solution.
+Even a small VR CAVE allows you to move around the space with greater ease than the "VR headset + empty room" solution.
 Source : https://steantycip.com/vr-cave-2/

 Immersive learning: obstacles, limits and challenges

-The worst reason to use immersive learning is prestige.
+The worst reason for using immersive learning is prestige.

-Good technology is the one you don't see !
+Good technology is technology you can't see !

-The use of VR must be motivated by improving the user experience for learners.
-But on what criteria should we measure it?
+The use of VR should be motivated by improving the user experience for learners.
+But what criteria should be used to measure this?

 Performance indicators